bhauman/figwheel-main/docs/docs/npm.md

 Well it's pretty obvious that we need a `:file` key as we are adding meta information to a specific JavaScript file.
-The ClojureScript compiler does not need to this file to be on the classpath and it will copy the file into the `:output-dir` at `dist/index.bundle.js`.
+The ClojureScript compiler does not need for this file to be on the classpath, and it will copy the file into the `:output-dir` at `dist/index.bundle.js`.

 Next let's look at the `:provides` key.
 The `:provides` key tells the